cloudflare/workers-sdk/.changeset/wise-beds-buy.md

 "wrangler": patch
 ---

-Show new Discord url everywhere for consistency.
+docs: show new Discord url everywhere for consistency.
 The old URL still works, but https://discord.cloudflare.com is preferred.